simukappu/activity_notification/README.md

 Set up SMTP server configuration for *ActionMailer* and the default URL options for the *activity_notification* mailer in each environment.

 Batch email notification is disabled as default.
-You can configure to enable email notification in initializer *activity_notification.rb* like single email notification.
+You can configure it to enable email notification in initializer *activity_notification.rb* like single email notification.

 ```ruby
 config.email_enabled = true